Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-flow/search/what-is-search-query.md

 ## All about Hotel-X Search Query

 Search is the first method in our Booking Flow.
 Search Query aims to return all the available options for a given date and itinerary (and for one or more Seller's accesses).

-You will find more information and examples in our [Documentation](/docs/apis/for-buyers/hotel-x-pull-buyers-api/booking-flow/search).
+An 'option' refers to the different combinations of rooms, prices, and policies available in a hotel.
+Each option has a unique identifier known as 'id' (in Search) or 'optionRefId' (in Quote and Book).
+This identifier is essential for the booking flow and must not be altered for any reason.

 :::info The Booking Flow at Travelgate
 The Booking Flow involves a sequence of methods necessary for booking a hotel room, each executed sequentially: